 |Rewards for business categories.||A sole proprietorship with very low expenses.|

-Pick a business credit card if you need a higher credit limit, want to build business credit or want rewards for specific categories.
+Pick a business credit card — especially a best-in-market business card — if you need a higher credit limit, want to build business credit or want rewards for specific categories.
 At the same time, you might have very few expenses or not need robust expense-management features.
-In the latter case, pick a personal credit card.
+In the latter case, pick one of the many strong personal credit cards.